euqueme/responsive-design/README.md

 <!-- LIVE VERSION -->
 ## Live version

-You can see it here:  https://majovainilla.github.io/responsive-design/
+You can see it [here](https://majovainilla.github.io/responsive-design/)

 <!-- CONTACT -->
 ## Contact